kysee/zkp/README.md

 ### `zk-vote`

 This is a voting system using ZKP.

+- Secret Ballot
   Voters can vote without revealing who they are.

+- Equal Ballot (One Man One Vote)
+  One Man can not choose more than one.

+- Changeable Voting
+  Voters can change their choices at any time during the election.

 ### `zk-age`